rubengmurray/make-joiful-errors/README.md

 }
 ```

 `showErrorIndexes` declares whether to return array indexes of each joi `ValidationError`.
-Setting `{ showErrorIndexes: false }` to false helps to de-duplicate the exact same `ValidiationError` occurring in multiple places (see below).
+Setting `{ showErrorIndexes: false }` de-duplicates the exact same `ValidiationError` from being returned (see below).

 ```javascript
 import { joiErrorFormatter, joiValidateWrapper } from 'make-joiful-errors'